 Personal information we collect can include your name, contact details, date of birth, bank account details, credit/debit card details, information about your contact with and support of Sobell House hospice, and whether you are a UK tax payer so that we can claim Gift Aid.
 We may collect personal information about you when you make a donation to us, register for an event, purchase from us, sign up for communications, enquire about our activities, or otherwise give us personal information.

 We may gather information about how you use our website, such as which pages are most visited.
-Wherever possible, this information will be aggregated or anonymised i.e. it will not identify you as an individual visitor to our website.
+Wherever possible, this information will be aggregated or anonymised, that is, it will not identify you as an individual visitor to our website.

 How do we collect your personal information?